Krxtopher/amazon-nova-omni-image-app/PROMPT_ENHANCEMENT_FEATURE.md

 1. **User submits prompt**: User enters their prompt and clicks generate
 2. **Prompt enhancement**: The original prompt is sent to Nova 2 Omni with a specialized system prompt for enhancement
 3. **Enhanced prompt generation**: Nova 2 Omni returns an improved version of the prompt
+4. **UI update**: The enhanced prompt immediately replaces the original prompt in the placeholder and all UI displays
-4. **Image generation**: The enhanced prompt is used for actual image generation
+5. **Image generation**: The enhanced prompt is used for actual image generation
-5. **Storage**: The enhanced prompt is saved with the generated image
+6. **Storage**: The enhanced prompt is saved as the main prompt for the generated image

 ### 3. System Prompts